-- You have followed the cabling instructions that come with optional adapters. - · You have replaced a failed fan as soon as possible. - You have replaced a hot-swap drive within 2 minutes of removal. - You do not run the server without the air baffle installed.
-Operating the server without the air baffle might cause the microprocessor or microprocessors to overheat. - Microprocessor sockets 2 through 4 always contain either a microprocessor baffle or a microprocessor and heat sink.
+- You have followed the cabling instructions that come with optional adapters. - You have replaced a failed fan as soon as possible. - You have replaced a hot-swap drive within 2 minutes of removal. - You do not run the server without the air baffle installed.
+Operating the server without the air baffle might cause the microprocessor or microprocessors to overheat. - Microprocessor sockets 2, 3, and 4 each always contain either a microprocessor baffle or a microprocessor and heat sink. - For redundant and hot-swappable operation, the power supplies are connected to 200-240 V ac.